sunfounder/kepler-kit/docs/source/video_course/lesson51.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 51 : Ultimate Pitch and Roll Gadget Using the MPU6050
+Lesson 51: Ultimate Pitch and Roll Gadget Using the MPU6050
 =============================================================================
 This tutorial covers creating a precise tilt meter using the MPU6050 sensor and Raspberry Pi Pico W: